CiscoIOx/modbus_collector_python/README.md

 * List of all available opkg packages (.ipk extension) for the corresponding platform can be found [here.]
 (http://engci-maven.cisco.com/artifactory/webapp/#/artifacts/browse/simple/General/IOx-Opkg-dev)

-Now build docker image from this dockerfile and tag it with name modbus_app:1.0.
+Now build the docker image from this dockerfile and tag it with name modbus_app:1.0.

 ```
 # docker build -t modbus_app:1.0 .
 ```

+If the command fails due to permission denied, try again by prefixing with ```sudo```.

 ## Requesting resources
 Modbus application describes its runtime resource requirements in package descriptor file named
 ```package.yaml```.
 Package descriptor file is mandatory for any IOx application.